thecuriouscoding/build-your-own-redis-server/README.md

 # PART 1
-This branch pertains to the handling of SET, GET, DEL, EXPIRE Commands.
+This branch pertains to the addition of handling of TTL, INCR, DECR Commands.
 In-memory store has been used.

 # How to run
 1. You can run ```go run .``` and then connect to server via redis-cli and try performing SET, GET, DEL and EXPIRE commands.